marnovo/pygletrials/README.md

 # pygletrials

-A series of sandboxed trials of the `pyglet` library for Python.
+A series of sandboxed experiments of the [pyglet](http://www.pyglet.org/) library for Python.